Honshu: Geologic activity

 Being on the Ring of Fire, the island of Honshu is seismically active, and is home to 40 active volcanoes.

 In 2011, an earthquake of magnitude 9.0–9.1 occurred off the coast of Honshu, generating tsunami waves up to 40.5 meters (133 ft) high and killing 19,747.
 It was the most powerful earthquake ever recorded in Japan, and the fourth most powerful earthquake in the world since modern record-keeping began in 1900.
 The tsunami subsequently led to the meltdown of 3 nuclear reactors at the Fukushima Daiichi Nuclear Power Plant, leading to the Fukushima nuclear disaster.

 Parks

 Economy

-Honshu island generates around US$4 trillion or 4/5 of Japan's GDP.
+Honshu island generates around US$3.5 trillion or more than 80% of Japan's GDP.

 Agriculture

 Fruit, vegetables, grains, rice and cotton make up the main produce grown in Honshu.
-The Tohoku region, spanning the north-eastern part of the island, is notable for its rice production, with 65% of cultivated land being rice paddy fields – almost a quarter of all paddy fields in Japan.
+The Tōhoku region, spanning the north-eastern part of the island, is notable for its rice production, with 65% of cultivated land being rice paddy fields – almost a quarter of all paddy fields in Japan.
 Chiba Prefecture is famous for its peanuts, also being the largest producer in Japan.
 Rare species of the lichen genus Menegazzia are found only in Honshu.